MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/compute/billing-for-thunderhead.md

 Games that require multiplayer servers will need to purchase additional capacity through PlayFab’s consumption pricing plan.
 Below are the PlayFab resources used to bill for server utilization:

 - Virtual machine instance hours - The hours of virtual machine time that your game servers are utilizing.
 Different virtual machine and container selections are priced at different rates.
-See [Multiplayer Servers detailed spec sheet](https://api.playfab.com/docs/tutorials/landing-tournaments/multiplayer-servers-2.0/multiplayer-servers-detailed-price-sheet) for more information.
+See [Multiplayer Servers detailed price sheet](multiplayer-servers-detailed-price-sheet.md) for more information.
 - Network egress - The volume of data transmitted by your game servers to the Internet (in gigabytes).
 Network egress is billed at different rates depending on the originating datacenter.
 - Storage - The storage used by PlayFab (in gigabytes) to host and replicate you game server assets and containers.